nyoom-engineering/nyoom.nvim/.github/README.md

 - Macro updates and optimizations

 v0.3.1 - Released 5/03/2022
-- Removed options for fennel compilers and switched solely to ~~Tangerine~~ Hotpot.
-Fennel is still seamlessly automatically.
 - More fennel! ~~Init is rewritten in fennel~~ (update: This caused the config to load after runtime files, which meant that `filetype.lua` stopped working.
 I've sinced reverted back to `init.lua` for now), and lua dependencies (md5 lib) were removed.
 - Refactored the entire config.
 New directory structure, parted out macros, and cleaned up code.
 - Statusline has been added!
 Thin and light global statusline to align with nyoom's philosphies.